 Evidence & safety

-A practical note on What beginners often misunderstand about eye-area practice for an App Store comparison where every app seems to promise more than it can prove, written with realistic expectations and a specific next step.
+A practical note on Beginner misconception: eye area practice for an App Store comparison where every app seems to promise more than it can prove, written with realistic expectations and a specific next step.

 Direct answer